 Similarly, because the small intestine is not bypassed during the vertical sleeve gastrectomy, there is also no risk of malabsorption issues.
 Your body will still be able to absorb all the nutrients it requires from your food.

 If you are considering gastric sleeve surgery, we encourage you to call Dr. Provost’s office to learn more about the risks and benefits of this procedure.
-Call 888-715-4330 to schedule a free consultation.
+Call 888-715-4330 to schedule a consultation.